Kolankara/IEEE-NEWSLETTER/README.md

 Ongoing Technical Challenges: Put your skills to the test with our ongoing challenges designed to assess your foundational, specialized, and industry-specific knowledge.
 Upcoming Online Tests: Stay tuned for upcoming online tests that will further evaluate your capabilities and help us identify the top talents.
 Company Interviews: Shortlisted candidates will have the chance to shine in interviews with leading companies across Kerala.
-Choose your preferred location - Kochi, or Kozhikode - for a streamlined and convenient interview process.
+Choose your preferred location - Kochi, or Kozhikode - for a streamlined and convenient.